jcabrerazuniga/vivo-pump/README.md

 # Requirements

+I AM TRYYING TO MAKE THIS WORK ON PYTHON 3.

 The VIVO Pump is a Python 2.7.x application.
 Please make sure you have Python 2.7.x installed before attempting to use the Pump.
 You can find the current version of Python 2.7 at [Python.org](http://python.org/downloads)